apos/rapid-bulky-wshc-by-apos/README.md

 ### What you need
 It depends on the reference design (version) of the "bulky wSHC" you like to build.

-To do this you need:
+But it boils down to:

-4. Access to a 3D printer with PLA (or other materials which can be fine printed)
+1. Access to a 3D printer with PLA (or other materials which can be fine printed)
-5. [A standard ESP32 with 30 pim](media/ESP32_30pin_left_layout_comparison.jpg) (just the baseplate) best with USB-C jack
+2. [A standard ESP32 with 30 pim](media/ESP32_30pin_left_layout_comparison.jpg) (just the baseplate) best with USB-C jack
-6. [An Arduino form factor breakout board for the ESP32](media/ESP32-30pin-BO1-ESP32_compact_breakout_and%20ESP32.jpg) (Dupont variant) with USB-C (V) and a standard 5/2.1 mm jack (4.5 to 16V) - other breakout boards might fit.
+3. [An Arduino form factor breakout board for the ESP32](media/ESP32-30pin-BO1-ESP32_compact_breakout_and%20ESP32.jpg) (Dupont variant) with USB-C (V) and a standard 5/2.1 mm jack (4.5 to 16V) - other breakout boards might fit.
 But these are very common.
-7. [A Joystick shield](hmedia/ITEAD_Joystickshield_DS.pdf).
+4. [A Joystick shield](hmedia/ITEAD_Joystickshield_DS.pdf).
 The one I use here is very small.
 Reference Design V01 uses this one.
-8. An OLED 1,3 inch screen (I use a white colored one and put a red foil on it for the night)
+5. An OLED 1,3 inch screen (I use a white colored one and put a red foil on it for the night)
-9. 15 cm long Dupont cables (female 2 female) OR use a crimp toolset and cables to make your own length (which is better).
+6. 10-15 cm long Dupont cables (female 2 female for breakout board 1) OR use a crimp toolset and cables to make your own length (which is better).
 You can save a lot of time, if you buy preconfigured dupont cables (2,4,5 bundled).
 These hold better than single cables.
-10. A standard USB-C battery pack or, for the breakout board 6,5 to 14V DC input (standard 5/2.1 mm jack)- until now there is not space for the battery
+7. A standard USB-C battery pack or, for the breakout board 6,5 to 14V DC input (standard 5/2.1 mm jack)- until now there is not space for the battery
-11. A USB-C cable for programming and loading the ESP32 / Board
+8. A USB-C cable for programming and loading the ESP32 / Board

 ### Costs
 #### Total costs